-However, what is exactly included often depends on the developer and what they’re personally offering.
-Some may even include larger appliances like a washing machine or perhaps thrown in something as simple as wooden flooring or carpet.
-Always read the contract carefully before signing to ensure there are no misunderstandings of what is included in the sale.
+However, what is exactly included often depends on the developer.
+Some may include larger appliances like a washing machine or dishwasher, while others might include flooring and carpets.
+Always read the contract carefully before signing to ensure there are no misunderstandings about what is included in the sale.

 It’s also important to note that recent building rules and regulations mean that there are specific standards developers must adhere to, to ensure the home is as energy-efficient as possible.
-This should then help you save on your future bills.
-Make sure that the correct energy-efficient features have been installed.
-Some common features include double or triple-glazed windows, energy-efficient heating, as well as insulated walls and roofs.
+This should help you save on your future energy bills.
+Common features include double or triple-glazed windows, energy-efficient heating, and insulated walls and roofs.

 Compare and Save on Your Move